According to the National Sleep Foundation, approximately 30-40% of adults experience sleep disorders at any given year.

 1. CBD Oil/ CBD Tincture

-CBD oil is the most widely available form of CBD—it typically consists of two main ingredients: hemp extract and a carrier oil like hemp seed oil or coconut oil.
+Pure CBD oil is the most widely available form of CBD—it typically consists of two main ingredients: hemp extract and a carrier oil like hemp seed oil or coconut oil.
 CBD oil can come in a wide range of strengths indicated by the mg of CBD on the bottle.
-Neurogan has CBD oil ranging from 200MG to 12,000MG (the strongest on the market).
+Neurogan has CBD oil ranging from 200MG to 12,000MG (strongest CBD Oil).

 You can use CBD oil by adding it to food or beverages—but for fast-acting effects, people will hold the CBD oil under the tongue (sublingually) to allow the active compounds to absorb into the bloodstream through the network of microcapillaries under the tongue.